The Team

 Chief Happiness Officer

-Chester, the latest recruit to the TimeFinders Happiness Team, has made a most promising start.
-Under the tutelage of Lily, he is developing the necessary instincts for precisely when he is most needed by his humans.
+Chester, the latest recruit to the TimeFinders Team, has made a most promising start.
+Under benevolent tutelage, he is developing the necessary instincts for precisely when he is most needed by his humans.
 He still needs to curb a slight tendency to boisterousness when calm tranquillity might be preferable, and the less said about his insatiable appetite for socks and masks the better.
-However, his initial fluffiness is now transforming into a becoming silkiness and he is generally developing into a most impressive young man and an important member of the TimeFinders family.
+However, his initial fluffiness is now transforming into a becoming silkiness, and he is generally developing into a most impressive young man and an important member of the TimeFinders family.